Gbakradze94/microservice-architecture-demo/README.md

 4. A song service
 5. A resource service.
 6. A resource processor service, used to process song metadata.
+7. A storage service
-7. A Postgres SQL database used to hold the data for song service.
+8. A Postgres SQL database used to hold the data for song service.
-8. A postgres SQL database used to hold the data for resource service.
+9. A postgres SQL database used to hold the data for resource service.
-9. A storage service
+10. An authorization server to protect endpoints

 ## Initial Configuration
 1. Apache Maven (http://maven.apache.org)  All of the code in this repository have been compiled with Java version 11.